uppersaranac/irmcp/src/servers/pubchem/chemical_naming_rules.md

 ### 101. Foreword

 This is not a comprehensive nomenclature manual for all of chemistry but a specific guide to how the names NIST spectral library are constructed, ordered, and formatted.
-The primary goal is to enable a user to locate specific chemical substances within an alphabetical index.
-The nomenclature generally follows the rules of the International Union of Pure and Applied Chemistry (IUPAC) but is adapted for the rigid requirements of an alphabetical listing, ensuring that structurally related substances appear in juxtaposition (e.g., parents followed by their derivatives).
+The primary goal is to enable a user to rapidly identify specific chemical substances.
+The nomenclature generally follows the rules of the International Union of Pure and Applied Chemistry (IUPAC) but is adapted for the use in the NIST libraries, including quickly comprehending the chemicals in a list.

 ### 104. Inversion of Names